 If we are sexually motivated, we tend to assume that everyone responds positively to eroticism.
 This is far from the truth.
 Many people are uncomfortable with an erotic interpretation of sexuality.
 Perhaps the shame associated with sex and the desire to conform is too strong.
 Certainly the average person is not nearly as sexually motivated as we like to think.
 This is certainly true of the vast majority of women as well as many older men.
 There are many people who refer to sex as if they are sexually active when they are not.
 This is misleading.
 The most responsive people say nothing.

-Our cultural environment, religious beliefs, the attitudes in the society in which we live and our own personal values all affect our enjoyment of the intellectual aspects of sex.
+Our cultural environment, religious beliefs, the attitudes of the society in which we live and our own personal values all affect our enjoyment of the intellectual aspects of sex.
 Men are much more inclined to be sexually adventurous than women are but anyone can be limited by their own or by a lover’s moral beliefs.
 Social restrictions limit men’s inclination for promiscuity.
-Propriety, loyalty and responsibility are issues.
+Propriety, marital loyalty and family responsibilities are issues.

 Many men want casual sex but few women offer sex outside a relationship.
 So a man uses porn to substitute for the variety of partners and sex play he cannot find easily in real life.
-Pornography portrays a visual explicitness that is a male view of sex.
-Women are naturally shielded from such images because a woman cannot observe a man’s performance from any position.
+Pornography portrays a male view of sexual activity that is visually explicit.
+Women are shielded from such images because a woman cannot observe a man’s performance from any position.

-Even if they were aroused by it (which they are not), women don’t need porn because sex is not a scarce resource for them.
-If a woman wants intercourse, she can easily find a partner.
-This is the key issue with women ever having an opportunity for masturbation.
-If a woman engaged in activities, such as masturbation or viewing porn, a man would assume she wanted intercourse because intercourse is the ultimate erotic act for a man.
+Even if they were aroused by porn (which they are not), women don’t need it because sex is not a scarce resource for them.
+If a woman wants intercourse, she can get it easily.
+This is a key issue for a woman’s opportunity to masturbate.
+If a woman engaged in activities, such as masturbation or watching porn, a man would assume she wanted sex because from his perspective, intercourse is the ultimate erotic act.

 We do know that the frequencies of nocturnal dreams show some correlation with the level of erotic responsiveness of an individual.
 (Alfred Kinsey 1948)